nardienapratama/tensorflow-deployment/README.md

     ```git clone https://github.com/nardienapratama/tensorflow-deployment.git```

 2. Enter the `tensorflow-deployment` directory.
-3. Start up the application by running `docker-compose up` or `sudo docker-compose up` if you are in Linux.
+3. Start up the application by running `docker-compose up --build` or `sudo docker-compose up --build` if you are in Linux.
+After having run the command, assuming you have not deleted the container, you can run the application again without using the `--build` tag, i.e. `docker-compose up` or `sudo docker-compose up`.
 4. Enter http://localhost:5000/ in your browser to see the application running.

 ## Sources Used